Ed-will-X/clothes-app/to-dev.md

 . animate DOB selector
 . store props to to internal storage

-. image selector for select company logo
+. image parsing logic for select company logo
 . modify appbar of the cart page